 Throughout life, we develop healthy and, sometimes, unhealthy attachments to things.
+Have you experienced pain because you’re addicted to something?
 All addictions need addressing.
 Addictions range from alcohol to pornography to food to exercise to work.
 Your addiction might be small and manageable now, but left unchecked, it can grow to take over your life.
-Here are 10 ways to beat an addiction:
+Here are 10 ways to beat an addiction.

 1. Own up to it